-- 18.4 Aftermarket springs and trigger assemblies are permitted. - 19.
+- 19.4 Aftermarket springs are permitted, provided they are in the same configuration as original. - 19.5 Aftermarket trigger assemblies are permitted, subject to 16 above.
+A trigger assembly is defined as a mechanism that, once the trigger is pulled, activates the firing sequence of a firearm.
+Note that, if the original trigger includes a trigger safety, then the aftermarket trigger must also include a trigger safety. - 19.6 Aftermarket hammers are permitted. - 20.
 Optical/electronic sights must be mounted on the upper rear of the slide either in addition to, or replacement of, the rear open sight.
-Racking or cocking handles or other similar protuberances cannot form part of the sight or its mounting. - 20.
-This Division is under evaluation and, unless extended, it will expire on 31 December 2020.
+Racking or cocking handles or other similar protuberances cannot form part of the sight or its mounting.